 All of the rental car agencies on St. John are locally owned establishments known for their personalized service.
 These businesses rely almost entirely on your referrals, so they always try their hardest to make sure you are well-treated.

-The table below lists the vehicle rental agencies in and around Coral Bay.
+The chart below shows the vehicle rental agencies located in and around Coral Bay.

 |Spencer's Jeep Rentals||(340) 693-8784||Bay Street - Cruz Bay|

 In order to rent a vehicle for your stay in Coral Bay, you will have to be 25-years-old or older, have a credit card with an available balance of more than $200(USD) (this number varies by agency), and have a valid driver's license from your country of origin.
 It is recommended that you reserve your vehicle at least one month in advance, because cars tend to book up fast on this island.

 Rentals on St. John cost around $70 to $130(USD) a day, or $400 to $700(USD) a week, depending upon which type of vehicle you request, any added luxury amenities, and if you choose to add on insurance.
 While you can find most any type of vehicle on the island, jeeps and sports utility vehicles are recommended for those who will be spending a lot of time exploring and beach hopping.
 Much of the island is designated National Park land, and in some areas the roads are unpaved, so good suspension and four wheel drive can make it easier to get around.